 - Amazon: Charges a 99-cent fee for vendors who sell up to 40 items per month.
 Above that, you’ll need to make a Professional Seller Account for $39.99 a month.
 Paid accounts aren’t charged the 99-cent fee, but both accounts incur additional selling fees that range between 3% and 45% of the item’s selling price.

-- eBay: eBay Stores are free if you make under 50 sales per month.
-After that, a membership is required, which runs between $4.95 and $29,999.95 a month.
+- eBay: eBay Stores are are fee-free if you list under 250 items per month.
+Once you start to sell more than that, a membership is required, which runs between $4.95 and $29,999.95 a month.
 For each sale, a final-value fee between 2% and 12% is deducted from the selling price.

 Coryn chose Etsy because the website caters to more handmade and artistic products.
 In addition to its online sales, Dark Cycle keeps a presence at several local and regional indie flea markets to make sales in person — an excellent, low-cost way to diversify income for businesses without a centralized location.

 There will always be a need for childcare.
 That’s why sites like Care.com attract so many parents – and workers.
 But this article isn’t about side gigs.
 While those apps can help you get your start — similar to freelancing platforms — they’re not the end goal.
 Use them to sharpen your skills, establish a customer base, then launch a full-time business of your own.

 To establish yourself and earn the trust of clients, try earning a relevant certification.

 For animal lovers, pet care can be a fun, rewarding, and profitable business idea.
 And there is always high demand from the legions of pet owners out there.

 - For pet care, register with the Professional Animal Care Certification Council.
 Certifications require some hands-on animal care experience, and it will run you about $350 to take the exam.
 Certifications last for three years, and you will be logged in the PACCC database, where anyone can verify that you’re legit.